prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ## Initialize SDK

 Once you have a [Prebid Server]((/prebid-mobile/prebid-mobile-getting-started.html)), you will add 'account' info to the Prebid Mobile.
-Forexample, if you're using the AppNexus Prebid Server:
+For example, if you're using the AppNexus Prebid Server:

 ```
 Prebid.shared.prebidServerAccountId = "YOUR_ACCOUNT_ID"